TACC/Lmod/docs/source/010_user.rst

     $ module reset

-This will purge all currently loaded modules then load the list of modules specified by LMOD_SYSTEM_DEFAULT_MODULES.
+This will unload all currently loaded modules, including the sticky ones, then load the list of modules specified by LMOD_SYSTEM_DEFAULT_MODULES.
 There is a related command::

     $ module restore

-This command will also purge all currently loaded modules and then load the system default unless the user has a default collection.
+This command will also unload all currently loaded modules, including the sticky ones, and then load the system default unless the user has a default collection.
 See :ref:`user_collections-label` for more details.

 If a module is not available then an error message is produced::